Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Homeworks-2/cctype-library-some-functions/README.md

 Read a character from the user and convert it into upper case.
 <br> Example input: a
 <br> Example Output: A

+## Lower Or Not

+Read a character from the user and check if it is lower case or not.
+<br> Example input: a
+<br> Example Output: a is a Lower Case Letter
+<br> Example input: A
+<br> Example Output: A is Not a Lower Case Letter